 Who is more likely to contact their bank’s call center – Baby Boomers or Millennials?
 The answer may not be what you would expect.

-According to the recent study by Bain & Company Bank Branch/Call Center Traffic Jam: Why do customers keep visiting tellers and calling the contact center? , it is Millennials who are the ones who call their bank more, an average of 1.4 times in a three-month period, almost three times the 0.5 rate of older customers!
+According to a study by Bain & Company. it’s Millennials who call their bank more often, on an average of 1.4 times in a three-month period, almost three times the 0.5 rates of older customers!
 At the same time, 60% of Millennials reported calling a bank contact center at least once in the last three months, compared with 42% of Baby Boomers.
 Let’s look at some of the reasons:

 Why are Customers Still Calling So Much?